-Soak beans and peas, except lentils and black-eyed peas, according to information above.
+Soak beans and peas, except lentils and black-eyed peas, according to the information on page 31.
+Black-eyed peas, lentils, and large lima beans do not require soaking.
 Add 1 tablespoon vegetable oil to cooking liquid.
-Do not cook split peas.
+DO NOT COOK SPLIT PEAS.